Xavious/mortal-online-2-ahk-scripts/README.md

 ControlSend, , {LButton Up}, Mortal Online 2
 ```

 The first example is pushing down the `b` key, then releasing it.
 The second example is to show the syntax for the left mouse buttons.
 There is also `RButton` (right click) and `MButton` scroll wheel middle button.
+You can even get as specific as `LControl`, `RControl`, `LAlt`, `RAlt`, `LShift`, `RShift` which correspond to Left/Right variations for the `ctrl`, `alt`, and `shift` keys.

-The full list of keys can be found here:
+The full list of programmable keys can be found here:

 https://www.autohotkey.com/docs/v1/KeyList.htm